pranays14/Practice-demo/README.md

 # Practice-demo
-This repo is for practicing  github.
+This repo is for practicing  Git Hub.
+Author -Pranay